zouppen/ddrlights/protocol.md

 be multiple array updates in different byte positions and we want to be sure the array is updated as one pass to avoid tearing in output.

-Finally, the receiver is set to `IDLE` mode where it ignores every byte sequence but commands like `BEGIN_WRITE`.
+After receiving a command the receiver goes to idle mode where it ignores every byte sequence that is not a command.

+If the receiver receives invalid input like `BEGIN_WRITE` in the middle of an unfinished write, it interrupts the current command and starts parsing the new command.
+This, combined with the idle mode, protects the transmit from getting permanently desyncronized in case of transmit errors.

+Receiver may log these errors or silently ignore them.
+No rollback of written data is necessary.

 ### DDR lights